ted9219/SAGE/README.md

 ==========
 1. Follow [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for setting up your R environment, including RTools and Java.

 2. Open your study package in RStudio.
-Use the following code to install all the dependencies or use dockerfile in `DockerImage`:
+Use the following code to install all the dependencies:

 	```r
 	install.packages('devtools')